EU moves closer to full recognition of Syria opposition

 U.S. Secretary of State Hillary Clinton is expected to announce Washington's backing for the new Syrian coalition at that meeting.

-Alkhatib said he expected to get a decision on Wednesday from the EU over whether it would recognize the coalition as the sole legitimate representative of the Syrian people.
+Alkhatib said he expected to get a decision on Wednesday from the EU over whether it would recognise the coalition as the sole legitimate representative of the Syrian people.

 "This is under discussion because the European countries each have their own point of view and they are debating the issue," he told reporters after he left midway through the ministers' meeting.
 "They will give the final answer in Marrakesh."